 Q: Do bees take a long time to build a hive?

-A: Bees require a full season to build their hive, establish their colony, and store enough honey to survive the winter.
-An established colony can build several combs during this time.
+A: How long do bees take to build a hive requires a full season to build the hive, establish their colony, and store enough honey to survive the winter.
+An established colony can build several combs a week when there is a strong nectar flow.

 Q: How long does it take bees to produce a single comb?